nray-scanner/nray/README.md

 Just grab the code and fix stuff that annoys you or hack in new awesome features!
 Every contribution is welcome and the goal is to make nray an awesome project for users and contributors!

-Your code should check standard checks performend by go vet and go lint.
+Your code should pass standard checks performed by go vet and go lint.
-I recommend using Visual Studio Code with its Go support enabled, its a really good IDE that brings such issues up early.
+I recommend using Visual Studio Code with its Go support enabled, it is a really good IDE that brings such issues up early.

 ### Creating issues